Leeleblue/kuzzle-cabble-android/tutorial.md

 ## Change our availability

-When a cab wants to look for a customer or a customer wants a ride we simply update the KuzzleDocument, then all the others subscriptions will be notify abd will be able to propose a ride or a hiring.
+When a cab wants to look for a customer or a customer wants a ride we simply update KuzzleDocument, then all the other subscriptions will be notified and will be able to propose a ride or an hiring.
 ([MapActivity.java:139](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L139))
 ```java
 ...